 AES-256 Encryption

-In return, you won’t be able to download torrents anonymously since the service won’t work with torrent clients.
+Opera VPN uses AES-256 encryption, which is the industry standard.
+That said, this encryption only applies to your in-browser traffic — it won’t do much for you beyond that.
+You won’t be able to download torrents anonymously since the service won’t work with torrent clients.
 When talking about tunneling, it’s vital to mention that no protocols can be chosen.
-However, we found out that the service uses the HTTPS/TLS protocol.
+The service uses the HTTPS/TLS protocol, which offers basic protection for browser traffic but is fundamentally different from a real VPN tunnel using WireGuard or OpenVPN.
+It won’t protect anything outside the browser.

 Ad and Tracker Blocker